 The Baliem Valley is littered with pristine fossils.
 Keep your eyes peeled for them on the ground, but don’t touch or steal them.

 To get to the Raja Ampat Islands, first fly to Sorong.
-Go to the Raja Ampat Tourism office across the road from the airport and buy your Raja Ampat Entrance Ticket for 500,000 IDR (US $36).
+Go to the Raja Ampat Tourism office across the road from the airport and buy your Raja Ampat Visitor Entry Ticket for 300,000 IDR (US $19).
+(Update: this office may no longer be in operation.
+Our understanding is that the Entry Ticket can be purchased at the Raja Ampat Regency Tourism Office desk at Waisai harbor.)

 Get a taxi to Sorong Ferry Harbor and buy your ticket at the office.
 From here, you need to get a ferry to Waisai, capital of the Raja Ampat Regency.
 Ferries leave at 9:00am or 2:00pm every day, but can be both exceptionally late and early – you’ve been warned!
-Express boats take two hours, while slow boats take four and cost 130,000 IDR (US $9).
+Express boats take two hours, while slow boats take four.
+Tickets start at 125,000 IDR (US $8.25).

 The easiest way of getting from Waisai to your island of choice is by arranging to be picked up at the harbor through whichever accommodation you’re staying with.